DreadPirateAU/JEBUS/README.md

 Author: DreadPirate

 Short Description:
-This script takes editor-based groups and respawns them when the group is eliminated
+This script takes editor-based groups and respawns them when the group is eliminated.

 Description:
-This script takes editor-based groups and respawns them when the group is eliminated The group's waypoints are saved
+This script takes editor-based groups and respawns them when the group is eliminated.
+The group's waypoints are saved.
-The group's loadouts are saved
+The group's loadouts are saved.
-Multiple respawn positions are available
+Multiple respawn positions are available.
-Spawning can be synchronized with a trigger to create groups when needed The number of respawns can be set, or it can respawn infinitely The respawn delay can be a fixed number or a range
+Spawning can be synchronized with a trigger to create groups when needed.
+The number of respawns can be set, or it can respawn infinitely.
+The respawn delay can be a fixed number or a range.
+A pause radius is available so groups don't spawn on top of other units.
+An exit trigger can be used to exit the script early.
+Integrated GAIA support.
+https://forums.bistudio.com/topic/172933-mission-template-stand-alone-gaia-make-missions-fast-by-using-mcc-gaia-engine/
-A pause radius is available so groups don't spawn on top of other units An exit trigger can be used to exit the script early Integrated GAIA support https://forums.bistudio.com/topic/172933-mission-template-stand-alone-gaia-make-missions-fast-by-using-mcc-gaia-engine/ A custom init string can be used to run your favourite patrol script, attack script, gear script, etc.
+A custom init string can be used to run your favourite patrol script, attack script, gear script, etc.
-Units are added to Zeus automatically
+Units are added to Zeus automatically.
 Use it for ambient combat, waves of attackers, random patrols or whatever else you think of.....

 Installation / Usage: